-(a) Termination Date: Termination date is determined by the postmark date on written notification or the date student notifies the School Director (or designate) in person of his/her intent to withdraw or the 2. date of withdrawal specified in writing by student.
+(a) Termination Date: Termination date is determined by the postmark date on written notification or the date student notifies the School Director (or designate) in person of his/her intent to withdraw or the date of withdrawal specified in writing by (f) Refund of Tuition and Fees: student.
 Legal guardian/guarantor of students under eighteen (18) years of age must provide such notice of cancellation.
 A withdrawal does not relieve student and legal guardian/guarantor, if any, of financial responsibilities under the phases of Enrollment Agreement.
 For an unofficial withdrawal, the termination date is when school recognizes student is no longer in attendance.